wushanyun64/27Al_CQ_prediction/README.md

 # Demonstration

-previously trained model can be tested on a small demonstration dataset (20 structures) in `./example/` file, `cd` to the example file and run it to see the result.
+Previously trained example model can be tested on a small demonstration dataset (20 structures) in `./example/` file, `cd` to the example file and run it to see the result.

 ```
 $ python example.py
 ```

-- Users are also encouraged to modify the example.py file for their own needs.
+- Users are also encouraged to modify `example.py` for their own needs.

 - To fully explore the total training process, please refer to the `notebooks`.